ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

     the IP addresses found on devices, the NMS data should find a match.

     Another option is to use the device's Serial Number.
-Serial numbers are not always unique and there is a chance of overlap, so please take this into account.
+Serial numbers are not always unique and there is a chance of overlap, so please consider this.

 !!!
 Note "Note on Serial Numbers"